givetoiowa/ct3.5/aws_migration/README.md

 ##RDS set up
 - This is pretty straight forward and a microinstance + default values were used for the sandbox
 - Note the server address and mysql user details
-- **Important** in RDS make sure to open port 3306 in the security group!
+- **Important**: in RDS make sure to open port 3306 in the security group!
 For a microinstance this is done by looking at which security group the RDS instance is using and then opening up the port in the matching EC2 security group.

 ###Once you've set up RDS:
 - After you've connected to EC2 and set up RDS connect to RDS from EC2 with something like: